By Paul Taylor

 But, many of these websites are sponsored by pharmaceutical and hair loss companies.
 And, as such, a definite bias towards that company's products (and against any other product) seems to exist both within the website and any forums they host.

-So this article reveals the
+This article reveals the

 types of manipulation that can take place in some of the most popular